 Hip surgery is fantastic.
 It takes away pain you didn't even know you had.
 However, in getting access to your hip joint, the surgery causes a massive strain upon the pelvis, the deep abdominal muscles, especially the psoas, and the short adductor brevis muscles of the inner thigh.
 This strains the pubic joint and therefore the lower back and other pelvic joints.

 Knees are particularly complex tricky joints, and the surgery can require a long recovery.
 Yes, the muscles may be weak, and your hospital physio may suggest quad strengthening exercises, but we would suggest first that you have intelligent, directed massage, stretching and mobilisation of all the related muscles and joints so the strain and contractures cause by the operation are reduced.
 After all, the knee is simply the meeting place of the lower leg bones, which end at the ankle joint with the thighbone, which starts at the hip joint.
 So the ankle and the hip will be adversly affected by knee surgery.
 They need attention.
 Again, its not a matter of weakness, its a matter of muscle spasm and contraction.

 Then you can exercise, and you'll feel like you want to exercise!

 All surgery is invasive and so causes contraction.
-Our job at CSO is to reduce that contraction so you get a great result from your surgery.
+Our job at CSO is to reduce that contraction to help you get a great result from your surgery.